Skip to main content

 Current Research

 Resilience in Youth.
-Confronting adversity typically leads to worse health outcomes, so how is it that some youth who confront adverse events such as growing up in low-SES circumstances remain in good health?
+Confronting adversity typically leads to worse health outcomes, so how is it that some youth who have to deal with adversities in life (such as growing up in low-SES circumstances) remain in good health?
 Chen and her colleagues are interested in understanding this subgroup of youth by characterizing the youths’ psychosocial environments and qualities that could contribute to the promotion of long-term resilience in their physical health.
 In this research, she focuses on factors such as coping strategies and social networks.

 Mentoring and Health.
 At-risk youth benefit from having mentors, but these effects have largely been studied in the academic and behavioral domains.
-Chen and her team are conducting a study to expand this focus to physical health by testing whether mentors can improve cardiovascular risk profiles among low-SES mentees.
+Chen and her team are conducting a randomized controlled trial to expand this focus to physical health by testing whether mentors can improve cardiovascular risk profiles among low-SES mentees (compared to those randomly assigned to receive pamphlets about stress and coping but no mentor).
 In addition, helping others has been found to have benefits for the physical health of the helper as well.
-Thus the researchers are also investigating whether serving as a mentor can have benefits for cardiovascular profiles among youth mentors.
+Thus the researchers are also investigating whether being randomly assigned to serve as a mentor can have benefits for cardiovascular profiles among youth mentors (compared to those randomly assigned to receive pamphlets about stress and coping but without engaging in a mentoring relationship).

 Skin-Deep Resilience.
 Chen and her colleagues find that there are some limits to resilience.
 For youth of color exposed to high levels of economic hardship but who show high levels of striving, positive academic and behavioral profiles are noted.
 However, at the same time these youth also show risky physiological profiles, a phenomenon these researchers have labeled “skin-deep resilience.”
 Chen and her colleagues are conducting studies to better understand the factors that contribute to skin-deep resilience and the developmental trajectory of skin-deep resilience.